Skip to main content

 Here are the five things that fixed it.

-Principle 1: Context is a resource.
-Manage it like one.
+Principle 1: Context is a Resource.
+Manage it Like One.

-Tiered context loading:
+Tiered context loading in practice:

-Tier 1 — Always loaded (under 500 tokens): CLAUDE.md at project root.
+Tier 1.
+Always loaded (under 500 tokens).
+CLAUDE.md at project root.
 What the project is, file structure, conventions.
 Nothing else.
 The map, not the territory.

-Tier 2 — Per-session (under 1,000 tokens): A CURRENT_TASK.md file.
+Tier 2.
+Per-session (under 1,000 tokens).
+A CURRENT_TASK.md file.
 What you’re building today, what files are involved, what “done” looks like.

-Tier 3 — On demand: Specific files, loaded explicitly.
+Tier 3.
+On demand.
+Specific files, loaded explicitly.
 “Read src/core/kelly.py before we start.”

 Result: average session token usage dropped from ~10,000 to ~4,200 tokens.
 58% reduction from one workflow change.